-Besides the concept cars BMW also presented the new 7 Series for the US market start.
-The 7 Series Sedan had its official world premiere about 2 month ago.
+Besides the concept cars, BMW also presented the new 7 Series for the US market start.
+The 7 Series Sedan had its official world premiere about 2 months ago.

 The event was held at a private villa in Pebble Beach.
 Unfortunately due to high traffic coming from L.A.
-I missed the official press conference, but was able to have a glimpse at the new concept cars and talk to key people involved building and designing this cars.
-Fine food and drinks were provided for the after show.
+I missed the official press conference but was able to have a glimpse at the new concept cars and talk to key people involved in building and designing these cars.
+Fine food and drinks were provided for the after-show.
 With BMW Individual you can customize your car even more and give it your own personal expression.

 The helmet reminds me a little bit about the glasses Mini introduced a little while ago.
-This glasses are available for consumers and hope BMW will offer something similar.
+These glasses are available for consumers and hope BMW will offer something similar.

 The amazing 17 Mile Drive is right next door.
-The 17 Mile Drive is a road in Pebble Beach which runs along the coast line and offers some amazing views of the ocean.
+17 Mile Drive is a road in Pebble Beach that runs along the coastline and offers some amazing views of the ocean.
 An important stop along the road should be the Lone Cypress Tree.
 It’s also the landmark of Pebble Beach.